ab2pentest/ab2.github.io/_posts/2022-07-25-HackyHolidays-Protect-the-supply-writeup.md

 }
 ```

-But what we couldn't see is the 3rd function, that ltrace shows here
+The third function with the loop was not initially visible to us.
+However, using the ltrace tool has allowed us to see this function and gain a better understanding of the malware's behavior.

 ![image](https://user-images.githubusercontent.com/84577967/178882405-f8c61a1f-ee66-4cc7-9a92-9fa9c36113c3.png)

-Ltrace limits the strings output to 32, we can change that by adding a new arguments `-s "number of strings"`
+By default, ltrace limits the output of strings to 32 characters.
+However, we can use additional arguments to change this behavior `-s "number of strings"` and view longer strings if needed.

 ```bash
 ltrace -s 200 ./libc.so.evil.6